i2p/i2p.i2p/installer/resources/checklist.md

 - Trial Debian build: Build and test a preliminary Debian build with 'ant debian' and fix any issues

-- Javadoc test: 'ant javadoc' with an Oracle JDK, fix any issues Oracle JDK will error on things that OpenJDK does not!
+- Javadoc test: 'ant javadoc' and 'ant mavenCentral' with an Oracle JDK, fix any issues Oracle JDK will error on things that OpenJDK does not!